ErinCall/server-management/README.md

 ## TODO

-1. test all sites (including: libjpeg foolishness in web-server/tasks/main.yml)
-1. motd
 1. stop pointing hosts.cfg at raw IP
 1. stop pointing the fabfile at raw IP
 1. encrypt vault with pgp?
-1. add .env as encrypted vars
+1. add .env files for catsnap and identity as encrypted vars
 1. make upstart confs templates, and use the site var for port